100% Alpaca fiber

 While the sleeves are the perfect length for my arms, I feel that the shoulders are actually a little too wide.
 There is a little gapping in the top shoulder seam, giving the garment a somewhat blocky look.
 Additionally, the rear hem is a couple inches longer than the front hem, providing ample rear coverage.

 Given the generous sizing and soft natural fibers, this garment is also exceedingly comfortable.
-I am a big fan of wool products, but I think I like alpaca wool even better.
+I'm a big fan of sheep wool products, but I think I like alpaca wool even better.
 This natural and sustainable fiber appears to provide all the benefits of sheep wool while also being incredibly soft to the touch, lightweight and more airy...almost like synthetic fleece.
-I do not find it itchy in the least (but it’s always possible that some with sensitive skin could).
+I don't find it itchy in the least (but it’s always possible that some with sensitive skin could).
 The material is also quite stretchy.
 Through a full range of movements (i.e. class 3 climbing on mountains), I never experienced any tightness or friction.

 Adjustability/Layering/Ease-of-Use: This is a simple crew-necked base-layer, so it doesn’t come with any adjustable features.
 Being that it’s quite stretchy, it’s easy to pull over other layers, but it does generate a lot of static-electricity, especially in arid environments.
 Be prepared for a bit of a shock when you’re pulling it on or off over other clothes.